 However, other symptoms are more subtle.
 You may not automatically connect them to constipation.

 Perhaps you’ve wondered if your discomfort could correlate to constipation.
-Can constipation cause abdominal pain?
+And Can constipation cause abdominal pain?
 Can constipation cause body aches?
 Can constipation cause lower back pain?

 The answer is yes, yes, and yes.

 Constipation may be the culprit of any of the following symptoms: